George Orwell: Second World War and Animal Farm

 At the outbreak of the Second World War, Orwell's wife Eileen started working in the Censorship Department of the Ministry of Information in central London, staying during the week with her family in Greenwich.
-Orwell also submitted his name to the Central Register for war work, but nothing transpired.
-"They won't have me in the army, at any rate at present, because of my lungs", Orwell told Geoffrey Gorer.
+Orwell submitted his name to the Central Register for war work, but nothing transpired.
 He returned to Wallington, and in late 1939 he wrote material for his first collection of essays, Inside the Whale.
 For the next year he was occupied writing reviews for plays, films and books for The Listener, Time and Tide and New Adelphi.
 On 29 March 1940 his long association with Tribune began with a review of a sergeant's account of Napoleon's retreat from Moscow.
-At the beginning of 1940, the first edition of Connolly's Horizon appeared, and this provided a new outlet for Orwell's work as well as new literary contacts.
+At the beginning of 1940, the first edition of Connolly's Horizon appeared, and this provided a new outlet for Orwell's work and new literary contacts.
 In May the Orwells took lease of a flat in London at Dorset Chambers, Chagford Street, Marylebone.
-It was the time of the Dunkirk evacuation, and the death in Flanders, France of Eileen's brother, Dr. Laurence O'Shaughnessy, caused her considerable grief and long-term depression.
-Throughout this period Orwell kept a wartime diary.
+It was the time of the Dunkirk evacuation, and the death in Flanders of Eileen's brother Laurence O'Shaughnessy caused her considerable grief and long-term depression.

-Orwell was declared "unfit for any kind of military service" by the Medical Board in June, but soon afterwards found an opportunity to become involved in war activities by joining the Home Guard.
+Orwell was declared "unfit for any kind of military service" by the Medical Board in June, but soon joined the Home Guard.
 He shared Tom Wintringham's socialist vision for the Home Guard as a revolutionary People's Militia.
-His lecture notes for instructing platoon members include advice on street fighting, field fortifications, and the use of mortars of various kinds.
-Sergeant Orwell managed to recruit Fredric Warburg to his unit.
-During the Battle of Britain he used to spend weekends with Warburg and his new Zionist friend, Tosco Fyvel, at Warburg's house at Twyford, Berkshire.
-At Wallington he worked on "England Your England" and in London wrote reviews for various periodicals.
-Visiting Eileen's family in Greenwich brought him face-to-face with the effects of the Blitz on East London.
+His lecture notes for instructing platoon members include advice on street fighting, field fortifications, and the use of mortars.
+Sergeant Orwell recruited Fredric Warburg to his unit.
+During the Battle of Britain he spent weekends with Warburg and his new Zionist friend, Tosco Fyvel, at Warburg's house at Twyford, Berkshire.
+At Wallington he worked on "England Your England" and in London wrote reviews for periodicals.
+Visiting Eileen's family in Greenwich brought him face-to-face with the effects of the German Blitz bombings.
+In 1940 he first worked for the BBC as a producer on their Indian Section, while the broadcaster and writer Venu Chitale was his secretary.
 In mid-1940, Warburg, Fyvel and Orwell planned Searchlight Books.
-Eleven volumes eventually appeared, of which Orwell's The Lion and the Unicorn: Socialism and the English Genius, published on 19 February 1941, was the first.
+Eleven volumes eventually appeared, of which Orwell's The Lion and the Unicorn: Socialism and the English Genius, published in February 1941, was the first.